Great! TV

 Great!
-TV (stylized as GREAT! tv) is a general entertainment channel in the United Kingdom owned by Narrative Entertainment UK Limited.
+TV (stylized as GREAT! tv) is a British television channel in the United Kingdom owned by Narrative Entertainment UK Limited.
 It originally launched as Sony Entertainment Television on 7 April 2011.
 However, it was closed on 6 February 2018 and replaced by Sony Crime Channel.
-It was brought back for a second time on 10 September 2019 when it replaced True Entertainment.
-The relaunched Sony Channel had different idents and programming than the former due to inheriting some programming from its predecessor True Entertainment and on 25 May 2021, following Narrative Capital's acquisition of Sony's channels, it was rebranded as Great!
+It was brought back for a second time on 10 September 2019 when it replaced True Entertainment, inheriting some of its programming.
+Following Narrative Capital's acquisition of Sony's channels in May 2021, it was rebranded as Great!
 TV.

 History

 BT agreed a deal with Sony Pictures Television to offer its programming on-demand on BT Vision from 1 March 2010.
 The move marked Sony's debut in the UK market, over a year ahead of the launch of the Sony Entertainment Television channel.
 Sony Entertainment Television also appeared on TalkTalk TV during the YouView platform launch in 2012, but was later removed.

 Sony Pictures Television acquired channel 157 on Sky's EPG, previously owned by Film 24, in November 2010.
 A one-hour timeshift channel was also available from launch after the purchase of Open Access 3's Sky EPG slot on channel 190.
 Both Film 24 and Open Access 3 closed on 4 April 2011, to make way for previews of Sony Entertainment Television.
 On 15 December 2011, Sony Entertainment Television was added to Virgin Media.
 On 2 April 2012, Sony Entertainment Television +1 moved to Current TV's former Sky EPG slot on channel 183, with channel 190 used to launch Men&Movies +1.
 On 3 July 2012, Sony Entertainment Television +1 moved to channel 181.

 The channel was rebranded as Sony Channel on 12 January 2016, but closed on 6 February 2018 to be replaced by Sony Crime Channel on Sky and Virgin Media.
 The last programme on the channel was an episode of Saving Hope.

 On 24 July 2019, it was announced that Sony Channel would be relaunched and would replace its predecessor True Entertainment from 10 September 2019.
 The channel replaced True Entertainment on all platforms (Freeview 48, Sky 157, Freesat 142, Virgin 189), with the last programme shown on True Entertainment being an episode of Highway to Heaven.

 Due to Narrative Capital acquiring SPT's full UK portfolio on 14 May 2021, the 4 Sony-branded free-to-air channels in the UK adopted the Great! branding on 25 May 2021.
 As a result, the channel was rebranded as Great!
 TV.